 While lower courts sided with Timbs and his arguments regarding excessive fines, Indiana’s state Supreme Court did not.
 The SCOTUS ruling overturns that decision, and also adds an additional layer of protection.
 As Justice Ruth Bader Ginsburg notes, excessive fines “undermine other Constitutional liberties,” and can be used for political motives or in ways that don’t align with goals of punishment and deterrence, as fines provide a source of revenue, whereas other penalties “cost a State money.”

 At a practical level, the ruling may allow individuals, critics of police seizure abuses, and criminal defense attorneys to more easily fight civil forfeiture and other unlawful seizures, and potentially deter local and state police from taking those actions in the first place.
 However, that will depend on the individual facts and circumstances of any case.
 As the Supreme Court has ruled in the past that civil forfeiture are covered by the excessive fines ban when they’re at least partly punitive in nature, the incorporation of that clause at the state level means the same standard should apply in the states moving forward.

 Ultimately, the ruling is one applauded by many – and it expands legal protections of property rights on a broader scope.
-Those rights, like the many other civil and Constitutional rights which often come under fire when criminal charges are brought, are the same rights our legal team at The Koffel Law Firm works to protect for our clients.
+Those rights, like the many other civil and Constitutional rights which often come under fire when criminal charges are brought, are the same rights our legal team at Koffel Brininger Nesbitt works to protect for our clients.
 If you have a criminal matter in Columbus or the surrounding areas of Ohio, contact us to speak with an attorney.
 You can learn more about our practice areas on our website.